W02 Assignment: Picture Album

 Audit and Submission

-- Use this ☑️ audit tool to check some basic HTML and CSS standards and requirements.
+repository on GitHub. - Use this ☑️ audit tool to check basic HTML and CSS standards and requirements.

 - Share your work by posting your URL in the course's Microsoft Teams weekly forum and comment on your peers' work by providing constructive feedback.

-- Return to I-Learn and submit your the correct GitHub Pages enabled URL.
+- Return to Canvas and submit the correct GitHub Pages enabled URL.

 https://your-github-username.github.io/wdd131/temples.html